 In the 2002 Mark Romanek film, “One Hour Photo,” Robin Williams plays a mentally unstable photo developer who becomes obsessed with a family whose photos he develops.
 The home of the Yorkin family can be found in the Brentwood neighborhood of Los Angeles.
 In the film, Sy, played by Williams, sits on the street and watches the home.
 In reality, however, the property sits tucked away behind a fence and trees and is not visible from the street.
 Here is an aerial view of the home, which was also featured in the film “Cruel Intentions,” as well as the TV shows “Californication” and “Ray Donovan.”

 LOCATION: 136 S Canyon View Dr, Los Angeles, CA 90049

 Sy’s aparttment can be found in Skid Row in Downtown Los Angeles.
 It is located just a few buildings over from one of the murder scenes in the film “The Little Things.”
 It’s not the safest of areas, so use caution if you visit.

 LOCATION: 534 Wall St, Los Angeles, CA 90013

 Sy sits at a diner, looking a duplicates he made of the Yorkins’ family photos.
 This was filmed at the former Johnie’s Broiler in Downey.
-The restaurant has a unique history, having appeared in many other films, such as “Heat,” “Short Cuts,” “License To Drive,” “The Game,” “My Stepmother Is An Alien” and many more.
-In 2007, the building was unfortunately demolished.
+The restaurant has a unique history, having appeared in many other films, such as “Heat,” “Short Cuts,” “License To Drive,” “The Game,” “What’s Love Got To Do With It,” “My Stepmother Is An Alien” and many more.
+In 2007, the building was demolished.
 However, Bob’s Big Boy purchased the property years later and rebuilt it based on the original blueprints and even some of the same materials.
 So what stands now closely resembles what was seen in the film.

 LOCATION: 7447 Firestone Blvd, Downey, CA 90241